johnathanvman/F6/index.md

 					Entrys.push("I ask SUB if she knows any other tricks with her tongue, she blushes bright red!")
 					Entrys.push("I tell SUB that my tongue might be short, but it still knows a few tricks.
 She gulps loudly before getting ready for another attack.")
 				}
+				if(unit(s[2]).Slutty){
+					Entrys.push("I blow SUB a kiss.
+She almost blows one back before remembering this is a fight.")
 					Entrys.push("I wave at SUB, and she waves back before remembering this is a fight.")
+				}
 				Entrys.push("I blow SUB a kiss, she's bewildered by the gesture.")

 				Entrys.push("I playfully spank SUB's behind and leap out of her reach.")
 				Entrys.push("Instead of fighing SUB, I keep my distance, telling her how cute she looks.")
 				Entrys.push("While avoiding her attacks, I tell SUB how adorable her face is when she's fighting.")